Your basket is currently empty!

 It’s crucial to understand that early detection is not just about identifying symptoms but also about recognising risk factors that could potentially lead to more serious conditions later down the line.

-This concept isn’t much different from how we approach physical health; if we know someone has a family of heart disease, we encourage them to adopt prevention strategies like eating healthily and exercising regularly.
+This concept isn’t much different from how we approach physical health; if we know someone has a family history of heart disease, we encourage them to adopt prevention strategies like eating healthily and exercising regularly.

 With mental health, it’s no different – knowledge of risk factors empowers us with effective prevention strategies.